Charcoal

 Less is More

-It's hard to get stuck in details using a block or stick charcoal because it has more of a blunt mark than the precision of a pencil.
+It's hard to get stuck in details using a block or stick charcoal because its mark is more blunt than the precision of a pencil.
 If more detailed work is needed, it does come in pencil form or may be sharpened for finer details.

 Works Great on Textured Paper

 When buying paper in the art store, look on the label for "charcoal paper" or feel the texture with your hand.
 If it has a textured surface called the paper's " tooth, " it will work great with charcoal.
-The "tooth" allows the piece to hold the tiny particles of the charcoal to adhere to the surface better.
+The "tooth" allows the piece to hold the tiny particles of the charcoal and better adhere to the surface.
 Note that the amount of texture or "tooth" varies among brands, so you must experiment to find what you like.

 Materials or Supplies